michiel-dobbels/NightSongTest4/PoliticalHub/README.md

    Then scan the QR code with the Expo Go app on your iPhone.

 Remember to replace the Supabase credentials in `src/supabase.js` with your project credentials.

+## Supabase SQL scripts

+Run the SQL files found in the `sql/` directory using the Supabase dashboard.

+1. Open your project in Supabase and go to the **SQL editor**.
+2. Create a new query and paste in the contents of `sql/setup.sql` followed by `sql/profiles.sql`.
+3. Execute the query to set up the tables and policies.
+The second file creates an insert policy so that usernames saved during sign up persist on later logins.